In Angular 6 when you want to create a web application that has login functionality, you probably will want to have protected routes too.

 As I said, to connect our custom protect logic with Router, we have to create a guard mechanism.
 Angular Router provides us CanActivate interface that can return an Observable<boolean>, Promise<boolean> or boolean.

-Below next line, If our customer is not logged, we are redirecting him to /login page with current route showing as redirectUrl in query params.
+Below the next line, If our customer is not logged, we are redirecting him to /login page with the current route showing as redirectUrl in query params.

 To connect our NeedAuthGuard, we have to attach this class to our Router instance: